artineering-io/flair-docs/flair/styles/library/lines.md

 	<figcaption>3D model and animation by Adrian Cojocaru</figcaption>
 </figure>

-The lines in the toon and sketch shader style are generated from three different types of data: color, normals and depth.
+The lines in this shader style are generated from three different types of data: color, normals and depth.
 So, whenever there is a high enough difference between neighboring pixels of the specific data type, a line is generated.
-This line is then dilated to become wider or narrower and offset from its original position in the case of sketch lines.
+This line is then dilated to become wider or narrower and offset from its original position in the case of rough sketch lines.

 This shader style depends on the [Flair material](/flair/materials/flair-shader), which can be assigned onto any mesh object.
 The material embeds painterly reflectance models and supports the art-direction framework of Flair.
-The material also contains a	`Animated` setting attribute, which allows to attach sketch line offsets to animated objects.
+The material also contains an	`Animated` setting attribute, which allows to attach rough sketch line offsets to animated objects.

-The toon and sketch line shader style may not have all features that you need.
+The lines shader style may not have all features that you need.
 So please let us know if [we can help](https://artineering.io/agency) polish the look exactly to your requirements and pipeline.

 ---